StackVista/sts-agent-omnibus/README.md

   -e PROCESS_AGENT_BRANCH=$PROCESS_AGENT_BRANCH \
   -e RPM_SIGNING_PASSPHRASE=$RPM_SIGNING_PASSPHRASE \
   -e LOCAL_AGENT_REPO=$LOCAL_AGENT_REPO # Only to use if you want to build from a local repo \
-  -v `pwd`/pkg:/dd-agent-omnibus/pkg \
+  -v `pwd`/pkg:/sts-agent-omnibus/pkg \
   -v `pwd`/keys:/keys \
   -v "`pwd`/cache/$PLATFORM:/var/cache/omnibus" \
-  -v $LOCAL_AGENT_REPO:/dd-agent-repo # Only to use if you want to build from a local repo \
+  -v $LOCAL_AGENT_REPO:/dsts-agent-repo # Only to use if you want to build from a local repo \
-  "datadog/docker-dd-agent-build-$PLATFORM"
+  "stackstate/docker-sts-agent-build-$PLATFORM"

 # Cleanup (necessary to launch another build)
-docker rm dd-agent-build-$PLATFORM
+docker rm sts-agent-build-$PLATFORM
 ```

 ## Build on Mac OS X